 Once upon a time, there was a ROBLOX game called "YGO: Dimension Duels".
 It was a manual Yu-Gi-Oh! card simulator, and was quite popular.
-Understandable, as it was pretty much the best Yu-Gi-Oh game on the platform; it even had story cutscenes... though the story was never finished.
-Unfortunately, the creator eventually took down the game in fear of it being taken down by ROBLOX themselves due to copyright infringement and fear of being taken down by Konami...
+Understandable, as it was pretty much the best Yu-Gi-Oh game on the platform.
+The creator eventually took down the game in fear of it being taken down due to fear of being taken down by Konami...
 However, it seems the creator is now working on a sequel to Dimension Duels...
 "YGO: Dimension Duels X".
 Apparently, they were too afraid of possible consequences, but now realized that they greatly overestimated those consequences.
 Atleast, I think that's what they said.
 They didn't make a public announcement, just a post on a group wall.
-Have fun finding that.
-Anyways, I wish them the best of luck!!
+Have fun finding that post.

-Now, you're probably asking, "What does this have to do with Modern Academia?"
+Now, you're probably asking, "What does this info dump have to do with Modern Academia?"
 Well, it is my belief that this game was inspired by Dimension Duels...
 Nevertheless does Modern Academia have a few problems, which I will discuss below.
-I hope you can bear criticism...
 Now, go ahead.
 Read.

-Sidenote: This review may be a bit nitpicky at times.
-It is also kind of old (though this game hasn't been updated once since August 2020, before I wrote this, so it's not that outdated).
+Sidenote: This review is old (though this game hasn't been updated once since August 2020, before I wrote this, so it's not that outdated).

 When you play this game for the first time, the game will ask you to choose 2 structure decks; these structure decks are pretty much just the official structure decks, except with a few different cards.
 After you choose your first two structure decks, you have to buy the rest with ROBUX... though, I don't really see the point of it.
 More info below.